L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 ---
 I think there are several more things to do:

-- General debugging and prettyfing
+- General debugging and prettifying
 - Adding picture generation
 - Adding option for mutating chapters in line with the general description
 - Trying the same on Llama-based LLMs (maybe they are more creative?)
 - Can we actually induce LLMs to hallucinate more?
 It could help.
+- How would this work on other types of texts?
+Can it make them more engaging?
+In theory ALL texts could be rewritten according to users preferences.